kittyschulz/Exploring-Waymo-Open-Dataset/README.md

 A major focus of this analysis was on visualizing the distribution of object and frame attributes.
 We have also explored the relationship between environmental factors, such as location, weather, and time of day, and the distribution and amount of object types in each scene.
 Finally, we inspected the position of objects in respect to the Waymo car using the 3D coordinates of each bounding box and their headings.

-Ultimately, this work presents three (3) hypotheses which serve to demonstrate similiarity of the scenes in this dataset to real-world traffic conditions:
+Ultimately, this work presents and tests three (3) hypotheses based on observations from visualization and analysis of the 3D label data:

 1. The majority of Vehicle class object instances have headings which lie either **parallel** or **orthogonal** to the Waymo Car.